South Jeolla Province: Economy

-Gwangyang Steel Mill, one of the world's largest single steel producer with an annual capacity of 21 million tons, is located in Gwangyang City.
-In addition, Yeosu National Industrial Complex, the nation's largest petrochemical industrial complex, is located in Yeosu City.
+Gwangyang Steel Mill, one of the world's largest single steel producer with an annual capacity of 21 million tons, was located in the city of Gwangyang.
+In addition, Yeosu National Industrial Complex, the nation's largest petrochemical industrial complex, was located in Yeosu City.

-In February 2025, South Korea announced plans for a $35 billion Artificial Intelligence data center with a 3GW capacity to be built in the South Jeolla province.
-An agreement with the province will ensure the data center has access to energy, water, and other essential resources.
+In February 2025, South Korea announced plans for a $35 billion data center for artificial intelligence applications with a 3GW capacity to be built in the South Jeolla.
+An agreement was made to ensure the data center has access to energy, water, and other essential resources.